 What's the difference between know and meet?

 The verbs know and meet are sometimes confusing for people learning English.
-Read the examples below then do the exercise to test your knowledge.
+We can summarise the difference like this: know relates to familiarity or ability, while meet refers to one-off occasions, such as introductions, chance encounters, or scheduled appointments.
+Read the examples below to learn about the difference between know and meet, then do the exercises to test your knowledge.

 Bronwyn and her family have just moved to Ireland from Germany.
 They don’t know the town very well and they don’t know many people either.